-This TCC degree is directly transferable to most Washington baccalaureate institutions (four-year colleges and universities).
-The Associate in Arts is a general transfer degree appropriate for a wide variety of major areas of study.
+This TCC degree is directly transferable to all public and most private Washington baccalaureate institutions (four-year colleges and universities).
+The Associate of Arts (DTA) is a general transfer degree appropriate for a wide variety of major areas of study.
 Students who complete this degree will normally have satisfied the General Education (distribution) requirements and be granted junior standing upon transferring to Washington baccalaureate institutions.
 While this degree does not guarantee admission, completion of the degree is a criterion for acceptance by many colleges and universities.